Assistant games producer

 You might also be interested in…

-Being an assistant producer in the TV industry, production runner/production intern (entry roles) film, TV and VFX.
+Being a production runner or a post-production runner, or becoming a production coordinator, which is a more senior role than that of a runner, in the film and TV drama industries.
+You may also be interested in being a runner in either visual effects (VFX) or in the animation industry.
 The project management roles in production are ones in which there are skill shortages so if you are good at what you do, you should be able to find work.

 Film and TV drama